 Best Beaches on the North Oregon Coast

 Discover and Explore the Best Beaches Near Seaside, Gearhart, Cannon Beach, and Manzanita!Rugged cliffs dropping into the ocean, sandy beaches in secluded coves, forested shorelines, panoramic views of miles of craggy coastline – the North Oregon Coast simply has some of the most incredible scenery on the planet!
-While the sandy city beaches are all popular with visitors, there is much more diversity here than originally meets the eye when you arrive into town.
-The beach also provides great opportunities for birdwatching on marshy estuaries, tidepooling on rocky shores, or visiting lighthouses on coastal headlands.
-Here are a few of best beaches on the north coast for whatever activities interest you!
+While the sandy city beaches are all popular with visitors, there is much more diversity here than meets the eye when you arrive in town.
+The beach also provides great opportunities for birdwatching on marshy estuaries, tide-pooling on rocky shores, or visiting lighthouses on coastal headlands.
+Here are a few of the best beaches on the north coast for whatever activities interest you!

 Seaside Beach, with the popular Surfer's Cove on the south and three miles of sandy beach stretching north to "The Estuary" where three streams converge and flow into the ocean, has all three of the major intertidal habitats: rocky shore, sandy shore, and marshy shore.
-The cove and the beach off of Avenue U are popular with surfers, and the estuary area is popular with bird watchers and sunset photographers, but by far, the most popular spot on this stretch of beach is just below The Turnaround at downtown Seaside.
-There are lifeguards on duty during busiest times of the summer months.
+The cove and the beach off of Avenue U are popular with surfers, and the estuary area is popular with bird watchers and sunset photographers.
+By far, the most popular spot on this stretch of beach is just below The Turnaround at downtown Seaside.
+There are lifeguards on duty during the busiest times of the summer months.
 Bring a volleyball because the nets are up in the summer, build sandcastles, or swing on the swing set.
 If you prefer to hang out at a less crowded beach, there is a parking lot at 12th Avenue and the beach at the north end of Seaside.

 The Prom: Seaside is famous for its paved promenade, "The Prom," which stretches along the beach for approximately 1.5 miles from Avenue U on the south, past The Turnaround downtown, and on to end at 12th Avenue on the north.
-It is lighted at night, and is lined with benches every block or so.
+It is lighted at night and is lined with benches every block or so.
 It is a popular walking spot for locals and visitors alike!

 Short Sands Beach at Oswald West State Park

-Short Sands Beach, or "Shorties" to the locals, is on an incredibly beautiful sheltered cove in the Coast Range of Oregon, and is a popular spot with surfers.
+Short Sands Beach, or "Shorties" to the locals, is on an incredibly beautiful sheltered cove in the Coast Range of Oregon and is a popular spot with surfers.
 It is roughly 18 miles south of Seaside or 5 miles north of Manzanita.
 There are three parking lots for Short Sands Beach.
 The main parking lot, complete with public restrooms, is the second (middle) one.
-The trails from the parking lots wind nearly a mile downhill through old growth forest and along a clear mountain stream, but those with health concerns should keep in mind that they wind uphill on the way back.
+The trails from the parking lots wind nearly a mile downhill through old-growth forests and along a clear mountain stream, but those with health concerns should keep in mind that they wind uphill on the way back.
 It is an easy incline for those of average fitness.
 This beach is well worth the trouble though!
 Pack a lunch and spend the day.
 And again, beware of driftwood and surf-rolled logs.